Canop/bacon/website/docs/index.md

 ![vi-and-bacon](img/vi-and-bacon.png)

-You don't have to remember commands: the essential ones are listed on bottom and the few other ones are shown on a hit on the <kbd>h</kbd> key.
+You don't have to remember commands: the essential ones are listed at the bottom and the few other ones are shown when you hit the <kbd>h</kbd> key.

 # Installation